geoschem/geos-chem-shared-docs/supplemental-guides/spack-guide.rst

   software package that you wish to install; |br|
   |br|

-- :literal:`%gcc` tells Spack that it should use the GNU Compiler Collection version that you just built; |br|
+- :literal:`%gcc@12.2.0` tells Spack that it should use the GNU Compiler Collection version that you just built; |br|
   |br|

-- :literal:`^openmpi` tells Spack to use OpenMPI when building software packages.
+- :literal:`^openmpi@4.1.0` tells Spack to use OpenMPI when building software packages.
 You may omit this setting for packages that do not require it.